 And you think your retirement package is bad.

-At the beginning of each episode this backstory is conveyed through one of the most iconic and effective title sequences ever produced, a mini-movie in its own right, at turns thrilling, powerful and mesmeric.
-The theme music, devised and performed by Australian composer Ron Grainer (who also came up with the theme for Doctor Who), is a rollicking piece that uses the urgent, insistent twangs of the electric guitar and the pulse-quickening beat of timpani drums to establish a prevailing mood of tension, adventure and excitement.
+At the beginning of each episode, this backstory is conveyed through one of the most iconic and effective title sequences ever produced, a mini-movie in its own right, at turns thrilling, powerful and mesmeric.
+The theme music, devised and performed by Australian composer Ron Grainer (who, with Delia Derbyshire, also came up with the theme for Doctor Who), is a rollicking piece that uses the urgent, insistent twangs of the electric guitar and the pulse-quickening beat of timpani drums to establish a prevailing mood of tension, adventure and excitement.

 The title sequence ends with a silhouetted McGoohan on a dusk-shrouded beach shaking his fist at the heavens as a recording of a bitter verbal battle between him and his tormentors reaches its angry – and endlessly quotable – climax.